El Al: 1948–1949: Foundation

 In September 1948, Israel's first president, Chaim Weizmann, attended a conference in Geneva, Switzerland.
-Weizmann was scheduled to fly back to Israel in an Israeli government aircraft, but due to an embargo imposed on Israel at the time, this was not possible.
-An Israeli C-54 military transport aircraft was instead converted into a civilian plane to transport Weizmann home.
+Weizmann was scheduled to fly back to Israel in an Israeli government aircraft, but due to an embargo imposed on Israel at the time, an Israeli C-54 military transport aircraft was instead converted into a civilian plane to transport Weizmann home.
 The aircraft was painted with the logo of the "El Al/Israel National Aviation Company" and fitted with extra fuel tanks to enable a non-stop flight from Geneva to Israel.
 It departed from Ekron Air Base on 28 September and returned to Israel the next day.
 After the flight, the aircraft was repainted and returned to military use.

-The airline was incorporated and became Israel's national flag carrier on 15 November 1948, although it used leased aircraft until February 1949, when two unpressurized DC-4s were purchased from American Airlines.
+The Airline was incorporated and became Israel's national flag carrier on 15 November 1948, although it used leased aircraft until February 1949, when two unpressurized DC-4s were purchased from American Airlines.
 The acquisition was funded by the government of Israel, the Jewish Agency, and other Jewish organizations.
 The first plane arrived at Lod Airport (later renamed Ben Gurion) on 3 April 1949.
 Aryeh Pincus, a lawyer from South Africa, was elected head of the company.
 The first international flight, from Tel Aviv to Paris, with refueling in Rome, took place on 31 July 1949.
 By the end of 1949, the airline had flown passengers to London and Johannesburg.
 A state-run domestic airline, Israel Inland Airlines, was founded in 1949 in which El Al had a 50% stake.